EssyGamer/roblox-lua-tutorials/docs/_posts/2017-03-04-Tutorial-2-My-First-Game.md

 The game we are making have balls falling from the sky and exploding and random points.
 To make this happen we need to add a script to the game - this is like adding a script to the background in Scratch.

-To add a script in Roblox go to the explorer menu and click ServerScriptService -> Insert Object -> Script.
+To add a script in Roblox go to the explorer menu and Right Click on  ServerScriptService then choose Insert Object and then Script.

 ![]({{site.baseurl}}/assets/tut2/addscript.png?raw=true)